salto-io/salto/docs/user_guide.md

 ## Quick Start

->Examples for CLI interactions throughout the guide assume you're in a **unix style shell** (e.g. on Mac or Linux).
-In case you're using some other shell on Windows, please make sure to make the required adjustments.

 We will walk you through `initiating` a new Salto `workspace`, adding a service to it, `fetching` the current configuration from the service, making a change to it and `deploying` the change back to the service.

 This quick start guide assumes you have credentials for a `Salesforce` dev account (for the sake of the example).
 If not, either do the relevant adaptations for the business application you would like to interact with, or open a Salesforce developer account at [https://developer.salesforce.com/signup](https://developer.salesforce.com/signup).